-Programme Structure (Structured PhD)
+Programme Structure (Structured Ph.D)

-The normal prerequisite for admission to the Structured PhD programme is an MA or MLitt in the relevant subject area.
-Students with such a qualification are required to take structured PhD modules to the value of 30 ECTS credits.
-Students admitted without an MA, MLitt or equivalent are required to take structured PhD modules to the value of 60 ECTS credits.
+The normal prerequisite for admission to the Structured Ph.D programme is an MA or MLitt in the relevant subject area.
+Students with such a qualification are required to take structured Ph.D modules to the value of 30 ECTS credits.
+Students admitted without an MA, MLitt or equivalent are required to take structured Ph.D modules to the value of 60 ECTS credits.
 Students may, in consultation with their supervisor, take extra modules beyond this requirement.

-The Structured PhD consists of two parts:
+The Structured Ph.D consists of two parts:

+Major Thesis:

-Major Thesis: The thesis is based on original research conducted by students under the direction of an academic supervisor.
+The thesis is based on original research conducted by students under the direction of an academic supervisor.
 The option of jointly-supervised research with another school, department or research institute (e.g. An Foras Feasa) is also available.
-For further information, please consult: http://graduatestudies.nuim.ie/prospectivepostgrads/researchdegrees.
+For further information, please consult the university website Postgraduate Studies area.

 Any thesis must adhere to the conventions of the discipline in which it is written.
 This concerns structure and argument, the register (clarity and correctness) of the analytical language, but also the style of referencing and bibliography.
 The various disciplines and sub-disciplines represented in SMLLC all have certain conventions and requirements regarding thesis style.
 A comprehensive guide that contains information on all aspects of the formal presentation of theses, including referencing and bibliography, is issued by the Modern Humanities Research Association.
-This MHRA Style Guide is widely regarded as normative for academic form and style in English-speaking Europe; it is downloadable for free at http://www.mhra.org.uk.
+This MHRA Style Guide is widely regarded as normative for academic form and style in English-speaking Europe; it is downloadable free of charge at mhra.org.uk.

 The School does not prescribe the length of the thesis.
-However, an MLitt thesis that falls below 120 pages or 35,000 words, a PhD thesis that falls below 250 pages or 75,000 words (both including footnote references and bibliography, but excluding appendices, statistics, reproduction of sources, etc.) might be regarded as too light to deserve the award of the respective degree.
+However, a MLitt thesis that falls below 120 pages or 35000 words, a Ph.D thesis that falls below 250 pages or 75000 words (both including footnote references and bibliography, but excluding appendices, statistics, reproduction of sources, etc.) might be regarded as too light to deserve the award of the respective degree.
 The supervisor is the ultimate authority on length, style, structure, bibliography, referencing and related issues.